aws/aws-cdk-rfcs/README.md

 4. **Approved** - The RFC PR is approved and merged to `master`, and the RFC is now ready to be implemented.
 5. **Planning** - A PR is created with the **Implementation Plan** section of the RFC.
-6. **Implementing** - Implemetation plan is approved and merged and the RFC is actively being implemented.
+6. **Implementing** - Implementation plan is approved and merged and the RFC is actively being implemented.
 7. **Done** - Implementation is complete and merged across appropriate repositories.
 8. **Rejected** - During the review period, the RFC may be rejected and then it will be marked as such.
+9. **Stale** - The RFC did not get any significant enough progress or tracking and has become stale.
+   We welcome a re-submission with substantial enough changes to overcome the original issues.

 ---